klavinslab/aquaverse/docs/protocol_developer/tutorial_operations.md

 This is an extension of <a href="#" onclick="select('Protocols', 'Tutorial: Creating a Protocol')">the tutorial on writing protocols</a>.
 If you haven't gone through that tutorial, you may want to start there.

-_This document is incomplete and evolving, please share feedback._
+_This document is evolving, please share feedback._

 ## The StreakPlate Protocol